ngs-docs/2018-ggg201b/lab7-rnaseq-enrichment/README.md

 # Lab 9 - RNAseq expression analysis, re-revisited (this time with function in mind)

-3/17/2017, Harriet Alexander, harriet.xander@gmail.com
+3/9/2018, Harriet Alexander, harriet.xander@gmail.com

 With any sort of RNAseq project, you will at some point (depending on your question), want to turn the lists of fold change and significantly differentially abundant genes into some sort of biologically meaningful information.
 In this lab we will be relying upon the [KEGG](http://www.genome.jp/kegg/pathway.html) database to help get a better idea of the biochemical consequences of the mutation.
-There are many different metabolic databases/frameworks you can choose from (e.g. GO), but I tend to gravitate towards KEGG for a few reasons: 1) the hierarchy of metabolic pathways is more logical than GO and 2) it can incorporate the co-analysis of genomic/transcriptomic/proteomic data and metabolics data (more on this later).
+There are many different metabolic databases/frameworks you can choose from (e.g. GO), but I tend to gravitate towards KEGG for a few reasons: 1) the hierarchy of metabolic pathways is more logical than GO and 2) it can incorporate the co-analysis of genomic/transcriptomic/proteomic data and metabolomic data (more on this later).

 ### Learning objectives: